Skip to main content

 Fundación Tropicalia and IDB Invest implemented Mi Ruta, an initiative that equips young women in Miches, Dominican Republic, with skills and confidence to make informed educational and career choices as they prepare to enter the job market.
 Developing local talent is critical to supporting the growth of Miches’ sustainable tourism sector and building resilient communities.

-Miches is a region with untapped potential for sustainable tourism where IDB Invest supports the sector by providing both technical assistance and financing for Tropicalia's development of a resort and residences.
+This initiative represents a strategic evolution of Fundación Tropicalia’s decade-long commitment to Miches through “Soy niña, soy importante.”
+Miches, an area with untapped potential for sustainable tourism, is also where IDB Invest supports the sector by providing both technical assistance and financing for Tropicalia’s development of a resort and residences.

 Over 10 weeks, Mi Ruta combined virtual and in-person workshops, training on digital literacy, financial planning, resume writing, interview preparation, as well as personalized mentorship, career exploration, and emotional intelligence training.